Roy Mottahedeh

-Roy Parviz Mottahedeh (born July 3, 1940-July 30, 2024) was an American historian who was Gurney Professor of History, Emeritus at Harvard University, where he taught courses on the pre-modern social and intellectual history of the Islamic Middle East and was an expert on Iranian culture.
-Mottahedeh served as the director of Harvard's Center for Middle Eastern Studies from 1987 to 1990, and as the inaugural director of the Prince Alwaleed Bin Talal Islamic Studies Program at Harvard University from 2005 to 2011.
-He was a follower of the Baha'i faith.
+Roy Parviz Mottahedeh (July 3, 1940 – July 30, 2024) was an American historian who was Gurney Professor of History, emeritus at Harvard University, where he taught courses on the pre-modern social and intellectual history of the Islamic Middle East and was an expert on Iranian culture.
+Mottahedeh served as the director of Harvard's Center for Middle Eastern Studies from 1987 to 1990, and as the inaugural director of the Prince Alwaleed Bin Talal Islamic Studies Program at Harvard University from 2006 to 2011.

 Early life and education

 Roy Parviz Mottahedeh was born in New York City on July 3, 1940.
 His parents were Rafi Y. and Mildred Mottahedeh.
 He received his primary and secondary education in Quaker schools in New York and Pennsylvania.
-In 1960 he graduated magna cum laude in history from Harvard College and was awarded a Shaw Traveling Fellowship which he used to explore Europe, the Middle East and Afghanistan.
+In 1960 he graduated magna cum laude in history from Harvard College and was awarded a Shaw Traveling Fellowship, which he used to explore Europe, the Middle East and Afghanistan.
 He then undertook a second B.A. in Persian and Arabic at the University of Cambridge in the UK, where he received the E. G. Browne Prize.
 In 1962 he returned to Harvard for doctoral studies in history, where he studied with Sir Hamilton Gibb and Richard Frye.
 He was elected a Junior Fellow in the Harvard Society of Fellows and received his PhD in 1970 for a dissertation on Buyid administration.